How To Get Rid of Fleas on Cats Naturally

 How to get rid of fleas on cats naturally?
 Treating your yard is a great way to naturally prevent fleas on your cats.
 Regularly treating your yard with an insecticide can help keep fleas from taking up residence on your property.
 Follow the manufacturer's instructions carefully when applying any insecticide to your yard.

-If it's impossible to limit your cat's outdoor exposure, planting lavender and marigold will help repel fleas from your yard.
+If it's impossible to limit your cat's outdoor exposure, planting lavender and marigolds will help repel fleas from your yard.
 You can also use Diatomaceous earth or boric acid in the yard to treat vast ranges against fleas.

 Treatment Options for Fleas on Cats